bankcex/docs/the-mobile-wallet/api.md

 ## fuse-studio-backend v0.1.0

-The BankCEX Studio REST API for accessing the data and the services of the BankCEX network in a simple way.
-You can use this API to query and interact with the objects of the BankCEX network such as: Communities, Tokens, Bridges and Entities.
+The Bankcoin Studio REST API for accessing the data and the services of the Bankcoin network in a simple way.
+You can use this API to query and interact with the objects of the Bankcoin network such as: Communities, Tokens, Bridges and Entities.

 ## Bridge

 ### Fetch bridge

-The token bridge connects the Ethereum and BankCEX network
+The token bridge connects the Ethereum and Bankcoin network

 ```text
 GET /bridges/:homeTokenAddress